paulocv/academic_cv_02/content/_index.md

     # =======================
   - block: markdown
     content:
-      title: 'My Research'
+      title: 'Current Research Interests'
       subtitle: ''
       text: |-

-        - Agent-based modeling of respiratory infectious diseases, aimed at understanding transmission patterns, addressing the impact of interventions (e.g. contact tracing, individual isolation, vaccination) and testing new modeling frameworks.
+        - **Respiratory infectious diseases modeling** through agent-based and compartmental approaches.
-        - Bayesian approach to forecast the incidence of respiratory diseases, collaborating with the CDC forecasting initiatives.
+        - **Forecasting of respiratory diseases** incidence through a Bayesian approach, collaborating with the CDC forecasting initiatives.
-        - Statistical analysis of human time use data and mosquito diel activity, revealing daily patterns and social determinants of human exposure to mosquito bites.
+        - Statistical analysis of human time use data and mosquito diel activity, revealing daily of human exposure to mosquito bites.
         - Bayesian approach to forecast the abundance of _Aedes aegypti_ in urban areas of the United States – adapted from the methodology used for respiratory diseases.

+  #        - Agent-based modeling of respiratory infectious diseases, aimed at understanding transmission patterns, addressing the impact of interventions (e.g. contact tracing, individual isolation, vaccination) and testing new modeling frameworks.

 #        I am a Computational Epidemiology researcher specializing in data-driven models to help addressing public health challenges.
 With a PhD in Physics, I bring expertise in programming and advanced tools for modeling contagion dynamics through agent-based, age-structured and metapopulation simulations, as well as statistical analysis.
 My work is fueled by curiosity and a commitment to efficiency, so I am continuously learning new skills and tools that enhance productivity for myself and my team.
 My goal is to improve public wellbeing delivering precise evidence to inform decision-making on infectious diseases.